 Thomas Jefferson was the 3rd President of the United States.

 John is obviously a common boy’s name.
-Both of the John Adams’, John Tyler, and John F. Kennedy were Presidents of the United States.
+And John Adams, John Tyler, and John F. Kennedy were all Presidents of the United States.

 John means “God is gracious.”

 JFK’s last name has become a popular girl’s name.

 Abraham Lincoln was the 16th President of the United States, and is most famous for freeing the slaves.

 Lincoln means “lake colony” or “by the pool.”

 Lyndon B. Johnson was the 36th President of the United States.